queer-community-allies/queer-community-allies/about/index.md

 We are also asked why we chose the word "Queer" for our name.
 Like many, we belong to a younger generation that has reclaimed the term and love it for encompassing evolving self-definition/self-exploration and as an umbrella term for not hetersexual-heteroromantic.
 Also, a lot of the teens we know use it, so it's a way to resonate with them.
 We know many people hate the word, associate it with slang or derision, and/or associate it with certain political positions or cultural backgrounds.
 There's definitely a broad range of approaches to the word.
 We love this article that shares many perspectives on the term Queer.
 [Them.com What Does "Queer Mean?
 9 LGBTQ+ People Explain How They Love, Hate, And Understand The Word "Queer"](https://www.them.us/story/what-does-queer-mean?fbclid=IwAR2LvTTiZQzdT2C8sMjgEni4XBPKtmnjWGJaEgchX4gDFM1HIwrNQ5zgUf8)

 Our 2020-2021 Board
-- Christine Hubbard (she/her/hers)
+- Christine Hubbard (she/her/hers), President
-- Chanelle Christensen (she/her/hers)
+- Chanelle Christensen (she/her/hers), Vice President
-- Lacy Fife (she/her/hers)
+- Lacy Fife (she/her/hers), Secretary
-- Sarah DeLong (she/her/hers or they/them/theirs)
 - Dave DeLong (he/him/his)

 Contact us if you want to get involved!
 We are currently a tiny organization with limited volunteer opportunities aside from joining the board to organize efforts.
 Due to the COVID-19 epidemic, our service opportunities are even more limited.
 We welcome adults 18+ who can pass a background check and who are creative and willing to devote a few hours each month.